isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Flag abstract classes with constructors.

-### <a name="Rh-dtor"></a> C.127: A class with a virtual function should have a virtual destructor
+### <a name="Rh-dtor"></a>C.127: A class with a virtual function should have a virtual or protected destructor

 ##### Reason

-A class with a virtual function is usually (and in general) used via a pointer to base, including that the last user has to call delete on a pointer to base, often via a smart pointer to base.
+A class with a virtual function is usually (and in general) used via a pointer to base.
+Usually, the last user has to call delete on a pointer to base, often via a smart pointer to base, so the destructor should be public and virtual.
+Less commonly, if deletion through a pointer to base is not intended to be supported, the destructor should be protected and nonvirtual; see [C.35](#Rc-dtor-virtual).

 ##### Example, bad

     struct B {
+        virtual int f() = 0;
-        // ... no destructor ...
+        // ... no user-written destructor, defaults to public nonvirtual ...
     };

     struct D : B {   // bad: class with a resource derived from a class without a virtual destructor